hard-nett/docs/docs/developers/getting-started/ide-setup.md

 ---
 title: 1.
-IDE setup
+Workspace setup
 sidebar_position: 1
 ---

-# Integrated Development Environment setup
+# Initial Development Workspace Environment setup

-This tutorial will guide you through the process of setting up an Integrated Development Environment (IDE) for developing CosmWasm smart contracts.
-Since CosmWasm contracts are currently built using Rust, this tutorial will focus on setting up your IDE for Rust development.
+This tutorial will guide you through the process of setting up an Development Workspace Environment (DWE) for developing CosmWasm smart contracts.
+Since CosmWasm contracts are currently built using Rust, this tutorial will focus on setting up your DWE for Rust development.

 # Prerequisites
 Please refer to the Installation guide to [install](./installation.md) the Rust compiler (rustc) before proceeding.